magyarmelinda/DE-IK-prog2/README.md

 # Programozási nyelvek 2
-Java programming assignments for "Programming 2" course at University of Debrecen. 🎓
+Java programming assignments for the "Programming 2" course at the University of Debrecen. 🎓

 **BEKÜLDÉSI HATÁRIDŐK**